St. Joseph North Pier Inner and Outer Lights: History

 St. Joseph was first platted in 1829, and the first lighthouse at the site, located on the shore, was built in 1832.
 Construction began on harbor piers in 1836, and by 1848 a beacon light had been established on the pier.
 The onshore lighthouse was replaced in 1859, and a new pierhead beacon was constructed on the south pier in 1870.
 In 1881, this beacon was transferred to the north pier.
 In 1897 a pole light was erected 400 feet shoreward to serve as a rear range light.
 In 1904, the pier was extended, and the range lights were moved lakeward.
-In 1906/07, the present set of range lights was constructed.
+In 1906-1907, the present set of range lights was constructed.

 The 1859 lighthouse remained in use until 1919 when a tower was erected on the south pier.
 It was demolished in 1955.
+The lights were decommissioned in 2005.
 In 2008, the north pier inner and outer range lights were deemed excess.
 Ownership of the lights was transferred to the city of St. Joseph in 2013.
 A committee was formed in 2014 which raised $2 million in private donations to fully restore the pier range lights.
 The project to preserve the lighthouses was completed in 2016.

 The foghorn at the station was converted to electronic in 1970.